 You can see how irresistible this stuff is because I couldn’t even take 3 pictures before tiny little hands started reaching for the spoon.
 I seriously have 3 pictures that are good, and about 12 with a hand grabbing the spoon.
 Every time I put the spoon back, she was grabbing it again.
 So I gave up.
 Luckily, she’s got a cute little hand.

 - 1 Tbsp Cocoa Powder

-Once the bananas are the texture of ice cream, add the cocoa powder and nut butter to the bananas and process again until well combined.
+- Once the bananas are the texture of ice cream, add the cocoa powder and almond butter to the bananas and process again until well combined.

 - Serve right away.
 If you choose to freeze it after making it or because you have leftovers, let thaw on the counter about 10 minutes before scooping so it's not so rock hard.

 Nutrition InformationYield 5

 Amount Per Serving Calories 165Total Fat 7gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 6gCholesterol 0mgSodium 2mgCarbohydrates 25gFiber 4gSugar 12gProtein 4g